Daniel-Chow-YC/Hadoop_Notes/Hive_and_Hue/Partitioning_in_Hive.md

 ```

 ## Partition using 1 file as source:
+- Note: the source file does contain the partition column (in this case 'city') within the data
 ```
 CREATE DATABASE IF NOT EXISTS academy;
 DROP TABLE IF EXISTS academy.spartitions;